An official website of the United States government

 Footnotes: |

 Benchmarking also affects the series for production and nonsupervisory employees (PE) and women employees (WE).
 There are no benchmark employment levels for these series; they are revised by preserving ratios of employment for the particular data type to the all employee (AE) level prior to benchmarking, and then applying these ratios to the revised all employee level.
 These figures are calculated at the basic cell level and then aggregated to produce the summary estimates.
 Average weekly hours (AWH), average hourly earnings (AHE), and, in manufacturing industries, average weekly overtime hours (AWOH) are not benchmarked; they are estimated solely from reports supplied by survey respondents at the basic estimating cell level.
 New employment benchmarks can additionally affect indirectly estimated data types.
-For more information on indirectly estimated data types, see the Available Data section in the CES Technical Notes.
+For more information on indirectly estimated data types, see Derivative data in the Calculations section of the CES Handbook of Methods.

 Table 5 lists directly estimated data types and their common abbreviations.
 Directly estimated data types except for AE are collectively called non-AE data types.